Stay in touch

 MULTIPLE OF COST OF REALISATIONS

 Continued strong realisation activity at significant uplifts to carrying value and cost

-The realisations of 60 companies completed at an average uplift of 35%2 to the previous carrying value, which is consistent with the long term trend of significant uplifts being generated when companies are sold.
-The average return multiple of 2.4x cost was also strong, reflecting a number of highly successful investments realised in the year with over a third, by number, being sold for more than 3.0x cost.
+The realisation of 48 companies completed at an average uplift of 37%2 to the previous carrying value, which is consistent with the long-term trend of significant uplifts being generated when companies are sold.
+The average return multiple of 2.4x cost was also strong, reflecting a number of highly successful investments realised in the year, with 40% by number being sold for at least 2.5x cost.
 Over the last five years exits have averaged 33% uplift to carrying value and a multiple of 2.3x cost.

 1 Refers to proceeds generated from underlying portfolio (excludes secondary sales)

-2 Uplift figure excludes publically listed companies that were exited via multiple share sales
+2 Uplift figure excludes listed companies that were exited via multiple share sales